apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ```

-State values are plain JavaScript - no special API needed for updates.
+State is just a regular variable - no special API needed for updates.

 ## Deep state